Insath97/PHP-CRUD/README.md

 # PHP CRUD Application

-This PHP CRUD (Create, Read, Update, Delete) application is developed by Mohamed Insath using Bootstrap 5 and Sweet Alert.
+This PHP CRUD (Create, Read, Update, Delete) application is built using Bootstrap 5 for front-end styling and Sweet Alert for enhanced user alerts.
+Developed by Mohamed Insath, this application allows users to manage student records with ease.
+It provides functionalities to add new students, update existing records, delete entries, and view the student database in a user-friendly interface.

 ## Installation